by Tom Murphy

 #2 It’s Big, But It’s Good

 Your mortgage is probably the largest debt you have on your credit report, but debt is not always bad.
 Creditors usually consider it to be good debt, if you are making payments on time.
 Unlike your credit card, you have a physical asset backing the loan: the house.
 If you fail to make payments, the lender can take the home within 90 days or so.
 For that reason, bad-credit mortgages are fairly safe investments for lenders.
-Also, having a bad credit mortgage indicates that you are a responsible borrower; again, you are (hopefully!) paying your mortgage regularly each month.
+Also, taking on a bad credit refinance mortgage indicates that you are a responsible borrower; again, you are (hopefully!) paying your mortgage regularly each month.
 It being a long term obligation that you are paying regularly will boost your score.

 #3 You Can Build Your Payment History